rwblickhan/astro-rwblickhan.org/src/content/logs/books-2025.md

 42. *Frankenstein: Or, The Modern Prometheus*, Mary Wollstonecraft Shelley
 43. 🔁 *The Rime of the Ancient Mariner*, Samuel Taylor Coleridge
 44. 🔁 *Amphigorey*, Edward Gorey
+45. 🔁 *The Annotated Hunting of the Snark*, Lewis Carroll (ed.
+Martin Gardner)

 ## Skimmed